hyperspy/rosettasciio/CONTRIBUTING.rst

 The *docstrings* follow `Numpy docstring style <https://numpydoc.readthedocs.io>`_.
 The links to RosettaSciIO API and other Sphinx documented API are checked when building the documentation and broken links will raise warnings.
-In order to identify potential broken links during pull request review, the `Docs <https://github.com/hyperspy/rosettasciio/actions/workflows/docs.yml>`_ GitHub CI workflow is set to fail when the doc build raises warnings.
+In order to identify potentially broken links during pull request review, the `Docs <https://github.com/hyperspy/rosettasciio/actions/workflows/docs.yml>`_ GitHub CI workflow is set to fail when the doc build raises warnings.